Administration Traineeships for Media Literacy Organisation

 - To provide a link between schools and the very best existing news-literacy and news-verification initiatives.

 - To influence educational policy-making through continued public speaking in varied fora, advocating for the systematic uptake and inclusion of news literacy in the curricula of teacher-training colleges and classrooms across Europe, as urged by Unesco and OECD.
-As part of this remit, Lie Detectors has served as a member of the EU’s High Level Group on Fake News, advising the European Commission on how to tackle the spread and socio-economic impact of disinformation.
+As part of this remit, Lie Detectors has served as a member of the EU’s High Level Group on Fake News and the EU Expert Group on Digital Literacy, advising the European Commission on how to tackle the spread and socio-economic impact of disinformation.

 For further information, see Lie Detectors featured here: